Prevent Affiliate Fraud: Tips & Tricks From Experts Across the Industry

 The best way to spot affiliate fraud is to view every single payment at the transaction level and make a concentrated effort to identify where the transaction originated.
 Of course, that’s easier said than done; manual reviews are an extremely time-consuming and tedious endeavor.
 For most businesses, it’s simply unrealistic.

-Effective fraud management demands a multilayer approach.
+There's a fine line between eCommerce conversion optimization and being too lenient on fraud.
+That's why effective fraud management demands a multilayer approach.
 As Chargebacks911® COO Monica Eaton-Cardone explains, “Fraudsters are cunning, and they change tactics as soon as they realize their efforts might be detected.
 You need to be just as agile and innovative; you can’t use just one or two tools and call it a day.”

 What sorts of tools are we talking about?
 Let's look at five moves that merchants can make to reduce affiliate fraud: